How to Flash Stock ROM on Samsung Devices using Odin Tool

 - 1 How To Install Stock Firmware on Samsung Galaxy Devices Using Odin:

-- Make a proper backup of all your important data before going ahead.
-In case anything goes wrong then you’ll be able to restore your data back.
+- Make a proper backup of all your relevant data before going ahead.
+In case anything goes wrong then you’ll be able to restore your data.

 - Make sure that the battery level of your device is about 70 to 80% to prevent unexpected shutdowns while flashing the firmware.